ducdauge/sft-llm/README.md

 Next, prepare train and eval data.

-Note that our original experiments were run based on [Flan v2 50K sub-mixture](https://beaker.org/api/v3/datasets/01HBS0N5ZSDF5AECA9VMB1RKXQ/files/flan_v2_resampled_50k.jsonl) sourced from Beaker, which now requires authorisation.
-Hence, we now rely on an unofficial snapshot from Hugging Face Hub.
+Note that our original experiments were run based on the [Flan v2 50K sub-mixture](https://beaker.org/api/v3/datasets/01HBS0N5ZSDF5AECA9VMB1RKXQ/files/flan_v2_resampled_50k.jsonl) stored on Beaker, which now requires authorisation for access.
+Hence, we now rely on an unofficial snapshot from the Hugging Face Hub.

 ```bash
 ./scripts/prepare_train_data.sh